Cleveland Water Quality at a Glance

 • Water/Sewer Crisis Assistance: One-time emergency assistance for qualifying households

-Service Programs:
+Service Programmes:

 • Healthy Homes Initiative: Free water filters and education for at-risk households

 Application information is available at clevelandwater.com/customer-assistance or by calling (216) 664-3130.
+For more on water safety across Ohio, see our pages on Columbus, Cincinnati, and Toledo.

 Contaminants of Concern